checkupjs/checkup/packages/cli/README.md

   $ checkup PATH

 ARGUMENTS
-  PATH  [default: .]
-The path referring to the root directory that Checkup will run in
+  PATHS    The paths that checkup will operate on.
+If no paths are provided, checkup will run on the entire directory beginning at --cwd

 OPTIONS
   -c, --config=config                      Use this configuration, overriding .checkuprc.* if present -f, --force
   -h, --help                               show CLI help -o, --reportOutputPath=reportOutputPath  [default: .]
-  -r, --reporter=stdout|json|pdf           [default: stdout] -s, --silent
+  -d, --cwd=cwd  [default: .]              [defaultL .]
+The path referring to the root directory that Checkup will run in -r, --reporter=stdout|json|pdf           [default: stdout] -s, --silent
   -t, --task=task